-Type Valuation technique Interest rate swaps Market comparison technique: The fair value are calculated using a discounted cash flow analysis based on terms of the swap contract and the observable interest rate curve.
-Far values reflect the risk of the instrument and include adjustments to take into account the credit risk of the Group and counterpart when appropriate.
+Type Valuation technique Interest rate swaps Market comparison technique: The fair valuare calculated using a discounted cash fanalysis based on terms of the swap contra and the observable interest rate curve.
+For values reflect the risk of the instrument a include adjustments to take into account credit risk of the Group and counterparts.
 Commodities contracts Market comparison technique.
 The commodities are traded over-the-counter and are valued based on the Chicago Board of Trade quoted prices for similar instruments in active markets or corroborated by observable market data available from the Energy Information Administration.
 The values of these contracts are based on the daily settlement prices published by the exchanges on which the contracts are traded.